-Louis Vuitton FW26: can creativity survive financial power?
+Louis Vuitton: can creativity exceed financial power?

 Louis Vuitton FW26: Nicolas Ghesquière and the Super Nature collection at Paris Fashion Week